RTPdesign/Musiclist/README.md

 ... to get Webpack listening to your changes.

 ## Testing
+---
+**Unit Tests**
 This project uses `jest` by Facebook to test the application.
 Files that we test belong in the `__tests__` directory.

 **End-to-End**
 The end-to-end tests belong in a different project folder.
-Please look at this repo here: [RTP] (https://www.github)
+Please look at this repo here: [RTP] (https://github.com/RTPdesign/e2e)

+### Notes
+When deploying Heroku, be sure to pass in your own `DB` environment variable, so the app has access to a database.
+This app does require `mongod` service to be running.